August 26, 2023

 You’ve probably seen a deepfake video – even if you didn’t realize it.
 Computer-generated Tom Cruises have been popping up all over the web during the past few years.
 Mark Zuckerberg is another common target, with videos circulating of him saying things he didn’t actually say.
 Then there was Channel 4’s infamous deepfake of the Queen, delivering an alternative Christmas message in the UK.

 Deepfakes aren’t a new problem, but the tools needed to create them are becoming more readily available and more advanced.
 Ultimately, deepfakes are dangerous because they make it difficult for us to trust what we see and hear online.
-The potential for misuse and the threat to consumers, governments and enterprises, cannot be overstated.
+The potential for misuse and the threat to consumers, governments, and enterprises cannot be overstated.

-In this article we’ll share our new data, compare it to our results from 3 years prior, and discuss solutions to the growing threat.
+In this article, we’ll share our new data, compare it to our results from 3 years prior, and discuss solutions to the growing threat.

 How Many People Know What a Deepfake Is?